florentpoujol/Daneel/readme.md

 **ScriptedBehaviors**

-If you want to add just one scriptedBehavior, you can set the variable `scriptedBehavior` with the script name or asset as value.
-If you want to add one or more scriptedBehaviors and maybe initialize them or set existing ScriptedBehaviors, set the variable `scriptedBehaviors` (with an "s" at the end) with a table as value.
+To add one or more scriptedBehaviors and maybe initialize them or set existing ScriptedBehaviors, set the variable `scriptedBehaviors` with a table as value.
 This table may contains the script name or asset of new ScriptedBehaviors as value (if you don't want to initialize them) or the script name or asset as key and the parameters table as value (for new or existing ScriptedBehaviors).
 Existing ScriptedBehaviors may also be set via their name or alias.